NihaoRay/CRecommend/README.md

 ## CRecommend
 The java implementation of UserCF and ItemCF, training waste less time, get result data more fast!
-Has used to be our product project.
+Using an algorithm that conforms to production practice to make user score matrix and item socre matrix as many as small.

 the number of 350000 data just used 23min in training.
 That's cool.

 And it has been used in our production, if your app data not so big (below 20 million user log data a day), I think it can let you happy to use it.

-> chinese inroduction is below
+> chinese introduction is below

 ## How to use
 You have undanstand the recommend ItemCF and UserCF algorithm.